safetyscore/safetyscore/docs/whitepaper/whitepaper.md

   recent tests with a positive `Immunity` field will be given greater weighting, depending on the `Disease`.

-* The `ActivityProfile` of the individual reflecting the number of Bad Behaviour, Contact, and Verified Records that are associated with every `ActivityKey` for `ActivityProfileDays`, e.g. 45 days.
-Together with the Link Records linking the `ActivityKey` to Broadcast Keys, these provide an activity pattern for the individual that can be used to weight risks based on mobility and penalise anomalous behaviour.
+* The `ActivityProfile` of the individual reflecting the number of Contact, Misbehavior, and Verified Records that are associated with every `ActivityKey` for `ActivityProfileDays`, e.g. 45 days.

+  Together with the Link Records linking the `ActivityKey` to Broadcast Keys, these provide an activity pattern for the individual that can be used to weight risks based on mobility and penalize anomalous behavior.

-* Geo-Region.
-This determines the manner in which the `ActivityProfile` and `RiskProfile` are interpreted.
+* Geo-Regions associated with Contact Records, Daily Risk Accounts, and the current Geo-Region.
+These determines the manner in which the elements of the `ActivityProfile` and `RiskProfile` are interpreted.

+* The `Authority` trusted by the user so that Verifiers can check if it's an Authority that is trusted by their trusted Authority.

 The function inverts a calculated `RiskScore` to generate a SafetyScore value between 0 and 99.
 We do this as most people tend to perceive a bigger number to